top of page

 • Understand the approach boundaries and incident energy levels

-According to NFPA 70E, every piece of electrical equipment likely to require examination, adjustment, servicing, or maintenance while energized must be labeled with the nominal voltage, arc flash boundary and a method for determining the required PPE.
+According to NFPA 70E, every piece of electrical equipment is likely to require examination, adjustment, servicing, or maintenance while energized must be labeled with the nominal voltage, arc flash boundary and a method for determining the required PPE.
 OSHA enforces these labeling requirements under the General Duty Clause and electrical safety standards.

 The Consequences of Missing Labels